Please enable JavaScript to view this site.

 HIL monitoring

-With the mDIO, you can manually control the target state, including program inputs.
-Emulating limit switches or push buttons becomes easier by connecting the mDIO to the target's pin.
+With mDIO, you can manually control the target state, including program inputs.
+Emulating limit switches or push buttons becomes easier by connecting mDIO to the target's pin.
 This method enables functional testing without the need for physical switches.

 Click to enlarge